Ecuador Flag

 INDIVIDUAL TAXATION

-Non-residents are taxed only on their Ecuadorian-sourced income.
+Nonresidents are taxed only on their Ecuadorian-sourced income.
 Married couples are taxed separately.

 INCOME TAX (impuesto a la renta)

-Income tax is administered by the Servicio de Rentas Internas.
-Foreigners who do not reside in Ecuador are subject to a flat tax of 25% on the gross income generated from within the country.
-It is withheld by the tenant.
+Foreigners who do not reside in Ecuador are generally subject to income tax on their gross income generated from within the country.
+The income tax is levied at a flat rate of 25%.

 Gains on the occasional sale of real property are exempt from income tax.